techidaily/site-games-able/source/_posts/fix-your-faulty-ps4-joystick-a-comprehensive-troubleshooting-guide.md

 ![PS4 Controller Light Flashing](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/02/PS4-Controller-Light-Flashing.jpg)

  This often happens if you've used your DualShock 4 with another console, since the PS4 controller tries to connect to the last device you used it with.
-For instance, if you[use a PS4 on your PC or Mac](https://www.makeuseof.com/tag/how-to-use-the-ps4-controller-on-your-mac-or-pc/) , or with a friend's console, it will remember that device and try to connect to it the next time you turn the controller on.
+For instance, if you [use a PS4 on your PC or Mac](https://www.makeuseof.com/tag/how-to-use-the-ps4-controller-on-your-mac-or-pc/) , or with a friend's console, it will remember that device and try to connect to it the next time you turn the controller on.

  In these cases, you'll need to re-pair your DualShock 4 with your own PS4\.
-To do this, connect your controller to your PS4 using a micro-USB cable (see our[guide to USB cable types](https://www.makeuseof.com/tag/understanding-usb-cable-types-one-use/) if you're not familiar with these).
+To do this, connect your controller to your PS4 using a micro-USB cable (see our [guide to USB cable types](https://www.makeuseof.com/tag/understanding-usb-cable-types-one-use/) if you're not familiar with these).
 Make sure you're using a high-quality cable that you know works properly.

  Once your controller is physically connected to your console, press the**PS Button** on your controller for a moment, and its light should flash briefly before turning blue (or another solid color if you already have a controller connected).
 This signifies that your PS4 controller has paired and connected successfully.